OctopusDeploy/docs/docs/packaging-applications/nuget-packages/using-octopack/index.md

  2. If OctoPack is running but your files are not being packed correctly, see if the file is mentioned in the build log.
  3. Files that are copied to the build output directory will be included in the package.
 Take a look at the contents of your build output directory and compare that with the messages in the build log.
  4. For web applications, files that are configured with the Visual Studio property **Build Action: Content** will be included in the package
- 5. If you have specified the `&lt;files&gt;` element in a custom `.nuspec` file, perhaps you need to add the `/p:OctoPackEnforceAddingFiles=true` MSBuild argument as discussed above?
+ 5. If you have specified the `<files>` element in a custom `.nuspec` file, perhaps you need to add the `/p:OctoPackEnforceAddingFiles=true` MSBuild argument as discussed above?
- 6. If you have specified the `&lt;files&gt;` element in a custom `.nuspec` file, perhaps you need to experiment with some different combinations of include and exclude?
+ 6. If you have specified the `<files>` element in a custom `.nuspec` file, perhaps you need to experiment with some different combinations of include and exclude?